raspibolt/raspibolt/guide/bonus/bitcoin/joinmarket.md

 ### Other notes

-Every time you disconnect from the RaspiBolt and connect again, if you are in a fresh session, before running any JoinMarket commands, you need to do the following from "joinmarket" user (or run the activate.sh script from the Install section above):
+Every time you disconnect from the RaspiBolt and connect again, if you are in a fresh session, before running any JoinMarket commands, you need to switch to the joinmarket user and run the activate.sh script created above:
 ```
-$ cd /home/bitcoin/joinmarket
+$ sudo su - joinmarket
-$ source jmvenv/bin/activate
+$ . activate.sh
-(jmvenv) $ cd scripts
 ```